-4.2 To Remove the Grill Element DISCONNECT FROM THE ELECTRICITY SUPPLY.
+4.2 To Remove the Grill Element

-Remove grill pan from inside the grill compartment; remove the enamelled front shield from the grill roof, by removing the 2 screws and washers.
+Remove grill pan from inside the grill compartment; remove the enamelled front shield from the grill roof, by undoing the 2 screws and washers.

 Remove the 2 screws and washers securing the grill element front support.
 Remove the screws from the grill element.